 That’s why it’s important to seek help in a dual diagnosis treatment program that can address both OCD and addiction simultaneously.
 At our OCD and addiction treatment in Palm Springs, California, we understand the unique challenges of this combination of disorders.
 We have the tools to help you regain control of your mind and life.

-While OCD can take many forms, and people who have the disorder may differ from one another in significant ways, the disease is often described as having two separate, but distinct, phases.
+While OCD can take many forms, and people who have the disorder may differ from one another in significant ways, the condition is often described as having two separate but distinct phases.
 In the first phase, the obsession, the person becomes consumed with an unwanted thought or idea.
-While these obsessions could revolve around almost anything, the Anxiety Disorders Association of America reports that these obsessions are common:
+While these obsessions could revolve around almost anything, they often include:

 - Fear of harming a loved one

 - Unpleasant sexual images or thoughts